Excessive Drinking May Lead to Heart Attack

 How Alcohol Affects the Heart

 There have been a number of scientific studies which have suggested that a moderate level alcohol consumption can actually help to protect against heart disease.
 It does so by raising HDL cholesterol (known as “good cholesterol”) and by reducing the amount of plaque accumulation in the arteries.
 It has also been found that alcohol can have a minor anti-coagulating effect, which keeps blood platelets from grouping together in order to form blood clots.
-Both of these processes can help to the risk of heart disease, although the specifics of exactly how alcohol achieves these beneficial effects remains unclear.
+Both of these processes can help to reduce the risk of heart disease, although the specifics of exactly how alcohol achieves these beneficial effects remains unclear.

 Although there can be beneficial effects derived from drinking alcohol in moderation, drinking to excess can have a detrimental and even toxic effect on the heart.
 Excessive alcohol, especially if it is over a protracted period of time, can cause serious damage to the heart.
 It may also lead to alcoholic cardiomyopathy (a weakened and enlarged heart), high blood pressure, stroke and congestive heart failure.
 Excessive drinking also tends to raise your triglyceride levels, which means that more fat circulates within the body.